ctrlplusb/react-injectables/README.md

  ), document.getElementById('app'));
 ```

+_Note:_ If you already have another component with the name of `Provider` in your app (think redux), then you can rename the import, like so:
+`import { Provider as InjectablesProvider } from 'react-injectables';`

 __Step 2 + 3__

 Now you need to create an Injectable Component.
 We have a helper function that will provide you with two higher order component functions to aid you with this.